sigstore/rekor-tiles/SHARDING.md

   --public-key-out public.pem
 ```

+If there's an error that mentions `invalid_grant`, make sure you've run `gcloud auth application-default login`.
+IAM bindings sometimes take a few minutes to propagate as well.

 Note we won't use [tinkey](https://developers.google.com/tink/tinkey-overview#installation) since
 that requires a Java runtime environment and won't output the public key.